eProsima/Fast-DDS-docs/docs/use-cases.rst

+.. _typical_use_cases:

 Typical Use-Cases
 #################

 The use of Fast-RTPS is highly varied, allowing a large number of configurations depending on the scenario in which the library is applied.
-This section provides configuration examples for the typical use cases aroused when dealing with distributed systems.
+This section provides configuration examples for the typical use cases arousing when dealing with distributed systems.
+It is organized as follows:

 + :ref:`use-case-fast-rtps-over-wifi`.
 Presents the case of using Fast-RTPS in scenarios where discovery through multicast communication is a challenge.
 To address this problem, the use of an initial peers list by which the